chizutest/docfx1/docfx_project/articles/europe/spain.md

 ## Madrid

 Madrid is the capital and most populous city of Spain.
+The city has almost 3.3 million inhabitants.

 ## Barcelona